RatchapongLP/backend-learning/java/java_fundamentals.md

 - Internally uses an `Iterator` for `Iterable` objects.
 - Does not allow modifying the `Collection` object during iteration, or else it throws `ConcurrentModificationException`.
 For such operations, use an Iterator explicitly instead.

+### `var`
+- Used for local variable declaration only.
+- Compiler will infer the type of the variable from its initializer.
+- The bytecode will contain the fully resolved, explicit type information.